Graduate Student Representative

 If you are interested in submitting your name for nomination as Grad Student Representative, please contact the current WLA president.
 Note: The Graduate Student Reps are appointed for two years, and the Western Literature Association expects that appointment to be carried out.
 So please don’t nominate yourself or accept a nomination for Graduate Student Rep if you expect to finish your degree before the end of spring semester of your second year.

-Contact your current graduate student representatives:
+Know your current graduate student representatives:

 Landon Lutrick (rep: 2015-2017)